Our Staff

 - reviewing whether management has in operation relevant policies and procedures, such as accountable authority instructions, delegations, a business continuity management plan; and

-- reviewing appropriate policies, such as bullying and harassment policies, and practices that contribute to the promotion of a positive organisational culture. legislative and policy compliance:
+- Reviewing appropriate policies, such as bullying and harassment policies, and practices that contribute to the promotion of a positive organisational culture. legislative and policy compliance:

 - reviewing the effectiveness of systems for monitoring the ASC’s compliance with laws, regulations and associated government policies with which the ASC must comply; and